-- Semester research schedule this is a weekly breakdown of the days/hours you plan to work; setting weekly goals/milestones is advised - 2.
+- 1. Semester research schedule this is a weekly breakdown of the days/hours you plan to work; setting weekly goals/milestones is advised - 2.
 Minutes from full committee meeting a template is provided on Canvas; you must have at least one full committee meeting; upload the minutes to Canvas - 3.
 Evidence of bi-weekly check-ins it is essential that you check-in with your advisors regularly, even if you have nothing to report; I should never get an email from an advisor saying that they haven't heard from you in a while; you can CC or Bcc me on your e-mails or you can take formal minutes and post them to Canvas. - 4.
-Capstone Abstract prepare the abstract for your final capstone paper and submit it to Canvas. - 5.
-Advisor Assessment your primary internal and external advisor will be sent a rubric to assess their impression of your summer efforts.
+Capstone Paper Submit the final paper to Canvas. - 5.
+Capstone Presentation a 30-minute presentation will be delivered to the students' full committee.
+Committee members will submit an assessment. - 6.
+Final File-sharing all research files should be uploaded to a file-sharing platform and shared with the MSFS program director.